bluecapesecurity/PWF/README.md

-# PWF - Practical Windows Forensics
+# Practical Windows Forensics

-The purpose of this repo is to provide a guide for quickly creating a realistic compromise scenario on a Windows 10 virtual machine, by leveraging the [Atomic Red Team Framework](https://github.com/redcanaryco/atomic-red-team).
-Following, the guide describes steps for acquiring memory and disk images of the compromised VM from VirtualBox and VMWare hypervisors, respectively.
-Finally, it discusses best practices for setting up an effective forensic workstation, based on Windows and a Linux subsytem, to perform forensic analysis of the compromised system.
+The purpose of this repo is to provide a quick solution to create a realistic attack scenario on a Windwos system and getting everything set up for performing forensic analysis.
+You'll start with setting up a taret system and running the attack script on it, which leverages the [Atomic Red Team Framework](https://github.com/redcanaryco/atomic-red-team) to simulate realistic attack techniques.
+Following, the guide describes steps for acquiring memory and disk images of the compromised VM for VirtualBox and VMWare hypervisors.
+Finally, it discusses best practices for setting up an effective forensic workstation, based on Windows and a Linux subsytem, to perform forensic analysis on the evidence created from the compromised system.

 Prerequisites:
   * VirtualBox or VMWare hypervisor.
 See: https://bluecapesecurity.com/build-your-lab/virtualization/